Marine Mammal Commission

 Depleted

-Gray whale, Western North Pacific population
+Gray whale, Western North Pacific distinct population segment

 Eschrichtius robustus